INSIGHTS: The 1926 Dodd, Mead & Co. edition of Agatha Christie's The Mysterious Affair at Styles.

 Images below: The title and copyright pages of Dodd, Mead & Co.'s first printing.

-Dodd, Mead & Co. did reprint The Mysterious Affair at Styles in [Jan-Feb] 1927.
-It is unclear whether the cover art was still unaltered, or now included the added text “Author of The Murder of Roger Ackroyd”.
-We have not seen a jacket still on the 1927 edition but expect that if it was unchanged from the 1926 version all have likely been married off.
+Dodd, Mead & Co. did reprint The Mysterious Affair at Styles in both [Jan-Feb] 1927 and in March 1927 (now dated).
+On both of these 1927 printings it is unclear whether the cover art was still unaltered, or now included the added text “Author of The Murder of Roger Ackroyd”.
+We have not seen a jacket still on either 1927 edition but expect that if it was unchanged from the 1926 version all have likely been married off.
+These would be the fourth and fifth US printings, and the second and third Dodd Mead printings of this title.
+For the March 1927 edition, Dodd Mead refers to it as the 'Fourth printing' - but they are failing to acknowledge the existance of the National Book Company printing - possibly because it wasn't actually a second print run, but a re-shod first printing.

 Images below: The 1927 Dodd, Mead & Co. printing title and copyright pages.